 In December 2020, the Company entered into a consulting agreement with a related party.
 Pursuant to the consulting agreement, the related party provides certain business development and asset identification consulting services to the Company.
 The term of the consulting agreement is three years and may be terminated with 60 days' notice by either party.
 In exchange for the business development services to be provided under the agreement, the Company issued a warrant exercisable for 603,386 shares of common stock.
 Pursuant to the consulting agreement, the related party is entitled to receive additional warrants exercisable for common stock upon identification of new assets for the Company to in-license.
-There were no warrants issued for the three months ended March 31, 2021.
+On August 9, 2021, the Company issued a warrant exercisable for 301,291 shares of common stock to the same related party for business development and asset identification consulting services.
+The Company recorded a non-cash R&D expense of \$7.6 million during the three and nine months ended September 30, 2021 related to the issuance of the warrant.